fbpx

 Behaviour changes

-Perhaps most importantly, the cost of stamp duty can also lead to some behaviour changes.
-The added cost is a big barrier to anyone trying to enter the real estate market.
-But not only this, it’s a big deterrent on anyone who’s looking to move to a new house.
+Perhaps most importantly, the cost of stamp duty has also lead to behavioural changes in the home-buying market.
+The added cost of stamp duty has become a barrier to anyone trying to enter the real estate market.
+But not only this, it is a deterrent on anyone looking to move to a new house.
 A growing family may choose to stay and try to renovate or expand their current house just to avoid paying stamp duty again.
-So too, retirees often stay in houses that aren’t ideal for their needs simply because downsizing will cost them a lot in tax.
+So too, retirees often stay in houses that aren’t ideal for their needs simply because downsizing will cost them a lot in stamp duty.

 The future of stamp duty